DSGT-DLP/Deep-Learning-Playground/README.md

  ┣ 📜loss.py - loss function enum
- ┣ 📜model.py - torch model based on user specifications from drag and drop ┣ 📜optimizer.py - what optimizer to use (ie: SGD or Adam for now) ┣ 📜trainer.py - train the model on the dataset
- ┣ 📜utils.py - utility functions that could be helpful
+ ┣ 📜model.py - torch model based on user specifications from drag and drop ┣ 📜optimizer.py - what optimizer to use (ie: SGD or Adam for now) ┣ 📜dl_trainer.py - train a deep learning model on the dataset ┣ 📜ml_trainer.py - train a classical machine learning learning model on the dataset ┣ 📜utils.py - utility functions that could be helpful ┣ 📜webdriver.py - Selenium Webdriver script to take a deep learning model in the form of an onnx file and upload it to netron.app to visualize (Work in Progress)
  ┗ 📜__init__.py
 ```